-With ClickUp's Github integration, users can associate Github commits and pull requests with ClickUp tasks.
+With ClickUp's GitHub integration, users can associate GitHub pull requests, branches, and commits with ClickUp tasks.
 This allows users to:

 - Automatically (or manually) attach Github activity to ClickUp tasks.